 Very few actors have so embedded themselves in the cultural zeitgeist that the mere mention of the character’s name can describe a person in a situation.
 Rocky will forever be every scrappy underdog.
 Rambo will always be the wronged person taking justice into their own hands.
 Both of these characters belong to one of Hollywood’s living legends.
 He is a brother of the leaf and a man who goes by the nickname “Sly:” Cigar lover Sylvester Stallone.

 The Underdog Endures

-Never contented with being a background player or an extra, Sylvester Stallone busted out in 1976 with the Oscar-winning, Rocky, which he wrote.
+Never contented with being a background player or an extra, Stallone busted out in 1976 with the Oscar-winning Rocky, which he wrote.
 Rather than sell the rights and let someone else play the eponymous role, he stuck to his guns and got his way.
-After a few sequels, Sylvester Stallone was a household name.
+After a few sequels, Stallone was a household name.
 Five decades later, the Rocky saga continues to breathe new life into the franchise, with Stallone passing the torch to Michael B. Jordan.